amiraflow/php-crash-course/README.md

 ## Initial version - You can download the code and follow the video tutorial.

-If you are interested to see final files switch to [final-version](https://github.com/thecodeholic/php-crash-course-2020/tree/final-version) branch.
+You can find the tutorial here: (https://github.com/thecodeholic/php-crash-course-2020/tree/final-version).

-The video covers all the basic things about PHP.
+Basic things about PHP:

  - Comments
  - Variables